acl-401-devsign-winter-2018/ux-research-and-strategy/README.md

 ### Part I: Research
 1. **Identify an e-commerce checkout flow that needs improving.** If you're struggling to find one check out [Top 50 E-Commerce Checkouts](https://baymard.com/checkout-usability/benchmark/top-100) by Baymard Institute.
 Remember to examine **mobile** usability as well as desktop!
+2. **SWOT Analysis.** Understanding your site's brand and how it measures up against competitors is critical to improving the checkout experience.
+What does your site do particularly well?
+What things are competitors doing better?
-2. **Observe other users.** Partner with classmates and give them tasks to complete on your e-commerce site of choice.
+3. **Observe other users.** Partner with classmates and give them tasks to complete on your e-commerce site of choice.
 I don't expect you or your classmates to make purchases, but ask them to think aloud, and do take notes on your observations!
-3. **Research the competition.** Who are your site's competitors?
-What specific things do they do better or worse than your site?

 *Nothing is due from this stage, but the work you do here informs other stages.*